rtomayko/time-8601/README.md

  - `2013-02-25T18:30:00.007` - Time with usec.
 Optional with any timezone format.

-The library is designed to minimize overhead in constructing many Time objects from time strings.
-Both CPU use and object allocation overhead are minimized.
+The library is designed to minimize overhead in constructing many Time objects from time strings, both CPU use and object allocation are minimized.

 Benchmarks
 ----------